This article has been checked and updated for accuracy on 5/9/2023

 Non-surgical treatment should always be considered first.

-Wearing a mouth guard is a preventative measure.
-In most cases, you can prevent any further damage by wearing a night guard consistently.
-It is an effective way to manage your TMJD
+Wearing a mouth guard is a preventative measure as well as therapeutic.
+In most cases, you can prevent additional damage by wearing mouth guards.